cs1302uga/cs1302-hw02/README.md

       * Notice that the program is blocked waiting for you to type.
 Go ahead and type a few words.
       * When you're finished, you can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.
       * Try running the Unix `cat` command with a single `-`.
 Notice how it behaves the same way.

-   * What method is called if you pass in the name of a regular file?
-      * Test it out! execute the code from your `cs1302-hw02` directory by passing in the relative path to the `Printer.java` file using the following command:
-        ```console
-        $ java -cp bin cs1302.exceptions.MyCat src/cs1302/exceptions/Printer.java
-        ```
-      * Test the Unix `cat` utility with the same input.
-Cool, huh?

 1. Interesting Side Note: Take a close look at the following command: